 Getting Support After Miscarriage

+Support each other.
 Your spouse or partner may be grieving as well, even if it is hard to recognize.
-For instance, you may be angry and he may feel numb.
-Or you may need to talk, while he can’t find words for his feelings.
+For instance, you may be angry and they may feel numb.
+Or you may need to talk, while they can’t find words for their feelings.
 If you're not connecting, seek the help of a counselor who can help you understand and support each other.